Codecademy/docs/content/swift/concepts/arrays/arrays.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-**Arrays** are ordered lists of values, all of the same [data type](https://www.codecademy.com/resources/docs/swift/data-types), and contained in the same [structure](https://www.codecademy.com/resources/docs/swift/structures).
-Swift, being a very type-safe language, will throw compiler errors if values of different types are stored in an array (e.g., a `String` in an `Int` array).
-Values can, however, be repeated in an array as every occurence of the same value is stored in a different location.
+**Arrays** are ordered lists of values, all of the same [data type](https://www.codecademy.com/resources/docs/swift/data-types) and contained in the same [structure](https://www.codecademy.com/resources/docs/swift/structures).
+Swift, a very type-safe language, will throw compiler errors if values of different types are stored in a single array (e.g., a `String` in an `Int` array).
+However, values can be repeated; every occurence of the same value gets stored in a different location.

 ## Creating Arrays